rheaanan/american-checkers/README.md

 <ul>
   <li><b>checkers_agent.py</b> - Reads the input.txt file and writes the best move in output.txt</li>
-  <li><b>orchestration.py</b> -  Competes two programs checker_agent_smart.py against checkers_agent_dumb.py alerternatively calling the two programs and making them write and read from their respective input and output files</li>
+  <li><b>orchestration.py</b> -  Competes two programs checker_agent_smart.py against checkers_agent_dumb.py alerternatively calling the two programs and making them write and read from their respective input and output files.
+This visualization can be used to change parameters like minimax depth level, reward calculation arithmetic etc. </li>
   algorithms.</li>
 </ul>